Accenture/AmpliGraph/docs/ampligraph.utils.rst

 Others
 -------------

-Function to convert a pandas DataFrame with headers into triples.
+Function various functions to be used at need.

 .. autosummary::
-    :toctree:
+    :toctree: generated
     :template: function.rst

     dataframe_to_triples
+    preprocess_focusE_weights